4 Step Action Plan to Achieve Sales Target Goals

 Again, when you break your goals down into daily activity and more specific metrics, you can efficiently execute tasks without panicking about the overall numbers.
 And, you can better coach your team to set their own daily expectations.

 The best thing you can do for your business today is to prepare for the long-term future, and that means building a model for sales growth that you can keep using year-after-year.
-The following is a breakdown of where your prospects may likely be in the buying process from now through next year, and what you can do at each stage.
+The following is a breakdown of where your prospects may likely be in the buying process and what you can do at each stage.

 What you can do: